Trademark dilution: United States

 For example, when Wolfe's Borough Coffee, Inc., a New Hampshire-based coffee company, sold its coffee under the trademarks that included the words "Charbucks Blend" and "Mr. Charbucks," Starbucks Corporation sued, claiming that the use of the word "Charbucks" diluted the "Starbucks" mark by both blurring and tarnishment.
 The Second Circuit Court of Appeals decided that marks need not be "substantially similar" under the FTDA for dilution to occur when other factors supporting a finding of dilution, such as the distinctiveness of the famous mark and the degree of its recognition, were present.
 In its decision, the court found that these other factors may be sufficient to support a dilution claim and remanded the case to the district court in order to determine whether dilution had in fact occurred.
 The district court ruled that sales of Charbucks did not violate the trademark and could continue.

+China

+Chinese statutes have not systematically provided for dilution, but enough elements are present in its administrative regulations to allow bringing anti-dilution claims through the well-known mark regulations.
+Under China rules, finding of well-known mark status can be made at a party’s request for specific cases, wherein the claimant must provide proof of use over five years.
+In the litigation Hunan Yong He Food Co. and Beijing ByteDance Technology Co.
+Ltd, well-known mark regulations rules in themselves provided basis to apply anti-dilution protection despite the absence of a statutory dilution cause of action and no requirement to prove likelihood of confusion.